ASAT: Adaptively Scaled Adversarial Training in Time Series: Analysis

-We probe the sensitivities of different input dimensions in linear models, trained with three random seeds, the visualization results are shown in Fig.~\ref{fig:mlp} and Fig.~\ref{fig:multiple_linear}.
-Here we choose the five-minute dataset, $\epsilon=1$, and the sensitivities are defined on the whole dataset.
+We probe the dimension-wise sensitivities of different input dimensions in linear models, trained with three random seeds, the visualization results are shown in Fig.~\ref{fig:mlp} and Fig.~\ref{fig:multiple_linear}.
+Here we choose the five-minute dataset, $\epsilon=1$, and the dimension-wise sensitivities are defined on the whole dataset.

-As shown in Fig.~\ref{fig:mlp_a} and Fig.~\ref{fig:mlp_b}, the sensitivity of the linear model is proportional to the absolute value of the weight or the factor loading in a linear model, which accords with the theoretical results in Proposition~\ref{prop:linear} that the adversarial sensitivity of a single dimension in linear models can reflect the absolute value of the weight or the factor loading.
+As shown in Fig.~\ref{fig:mlp_a} and Fig.~\ref{fig:mlp_b}, the dimension-wise sensitivities of the linear model are proportional to the absolute values of the weights or the factor loadings in a linear model, which accords with the theoretical results in Proposition~\ref{prop:linear} that the adversarial sensitivity of a single dimension in linear models can reflect the absolute value of the weight or the factor loading.

-Fig.~\ref{fig:mlp_b}, Fig.~\ref{fig:multiple_linear_a} and Fig.~\ref{fig:multiple_linear_b} show the sensitivities of baseline linear models with three random seeds.
-The dimensions models pay close attention to are different during multiple training, which indicates that baseline linear models tend to overfit to some false clues.
-However, as shown in Fig.~\ref{fig:mlp_c}, Fig.~\ref{fig:multiple_linear_c} and Fig.~\ref{fig:multiple_linear_d}, models with ASAT often pay close attention to some recent time slots and are sensitive to them, which accords with human intuition and is reasonable since recent time slots are more important in time series regularization.
-It also indicates that ASAT can alleviate the overfitting since models with ASAT often focus on similar dimensions during multiple training.
+Fig.~\ref{fig:mlp_b}, Fig.~\ref{fig:multiple_linear_a} and Fig.~\ref{fig:multiple_linear_b} show the dimension-wise sensitivities of baseline linear models with three random seeds.
+The dimensions that models pay close attention to are different during multiple training, which indicates that baseline linear models tend to overfit some false clues.
+However, as shown in Fig.~\ref{fig:mlp_c}, Fig.~\ref{fig:multiple_linear_c} and Fig.~\ref{fig:multiple_linear_d}, models with ASAT tend to pay close attention to some recent time slots and are sensitive to them, which accords with human intuition and is reasonable since recent time slots are more important in time series regularization.
+It also indicates that ASAT can alleviate overfitting since models with ASAT often focus on similar dimensions during multiple training.